lingtalfi/SafeUploader/README.md

 - conf
     - profiles, array of profileId => profile, each profile having the following structure
+        - ?moveHandler: callback ( SafeUploader $uploader, array $verifiedPhpFile, array $payload ) You can handle the moving of the file with a custom callback.
+            If you use this technique, then the following properties become obsolete:
+                - dir
+                - file
+                - thumbs
+            Note that you can/should use the setRealUrl method of the SafeUploader instance, and return directly the real url expected by the js handler.
+            This is the new way of doing things.
+It has the benefit that you can execute some action like inserting the url in the database, plus you have more control on the path (the default tag system doesn't provide a natural mechanism for handling hashed paths for instance like /1/5/8/3/product.png).
+            Call setUrl from your moveHandler when you are ready...

+            Note: when the moveHandler callback is executed, all checks defined in your profile have been verified first, so you can safely upload the file without re-checking for file errors.

         - ?dir: string=/tmp/SafeUploader

                 The dir in which the uploaded file should be put.